Ms Naughty Porn for Women Blog

 A depressing start to the year.

-2 Responses to “More Censorship In Australia”
+2 Replies to “More Censorship In Australia”

 1. I am outraged over this court ruling in Australia.
 The government and the courts are full of pro-censorship demagogues that only trample on constitutional freedoms.
 Hopefully, my fellow Americans will boycott Australia to protest this ruling.